lynxthecat/cake-autorate/README.md

 - Install SQM (`luci-app-sqm`) and enable CAKE on the interface(s) as described in the
 [OpenWrt SQM documentation](https://openwrt.org/docs/guide-user/network/traffic-shaping/sqm)
 - Alternatively, set up your own script to initiate CAKE.
-If you use WireGuard with PBR, then you may want to consider [cake-wg-pbr](https://github.com/lynxthecat/cake-wg-pbr).
+For ubnusual setups such as those with WireGuard with PBR, then you may want to consider [cake-dual-ifb](https://github.com/lynxthecat/cake-dual-ifb).
 - [SSH into the router](https://openwrt.org/docs/guide-quick-start/sshadministration)
 - Install with the installer script from this repo, copying and pasting each of the commands below: